toddanglin/TaskListDemo/readme.md

 - CSS Transitions
 - CSS Animations
 - Media Queries

+##Running the Demo
+If you want to try the complete demo on your machine, follow these steps:

+1. Clone this repository to your complete (or download the complete repo ZIP archive)
+2. Configure your local development web server to treat the repo folder as a web root
+3. Load the "index.html" file from your localhost

+If you are using a supported browser, the demo should load directly.

+###Why use a web server?
+Certain browsers, such as Chrome, impose additional restrictions on HTML pages loaded from the file:// protocol.
+To avoid unexpected errors, it is best to load the HTML pages from a local web server.

 ## Background
 This demo was created by [Todd Anglin](http://twitter.com/toddanglin) for use in a full-day HTML5 workshop.
 It is intentionally simple in places to facilitate teaching.
 Special techniques, including polyfills, are only used when needed to make the demo function consistently in modern browsers (such as Chrome and Firefox).